 - Perez-Felkner, L., Hedberg, E. C., & Schneider, B. (2011).
 The changing landscape for educational opportunity: Enhancing the public option for black youth.
 In D. Slaughter-Defoe, H. Stevenson, E. Arrington & D. J. Johnson (Eds.), Black educational choice: Assessing the private and public alternatives to traditional K-12 public schools.
 Santa Barbara, CA: Praeger Press.

-Perez-Felkner, L., McDonald, S.-K., & Schneider, B. L. (forthcoming).
+Perez-Felkner, L., McDonald, S.-K., & Schneider, B. L. (2014).
 What happens to high-achieving females after high school?
 Gender and persistence on the postsecondary STEM pipeline.
 In I. Schoon & J. S. Eccles (Eds.), Gender differences in aspirations and attainment.
 Cambridge: Cambridge University Press.

 - Linked other: What Happens to High Achieving Females...?